Unit 1, 103 Kempsie Road

 First an introduction

 Cobol is said to have 90% dominance in global financial transactions and is widespread through banks, supermarkets, governments, insurance and airlines.
-It's a "third generation" (3GL) language whose standards are set by
+It's called a "third generation" (3GL) language whose standards are set by

 So, working at Pioneer Sugar's Brisbane office and under tutelage from